Youth access prevention

 Our commitment to only market our combustible tobacco products to adult smokers has long been supported by our global Youth Smoking Prevention (YSP) Guidance and activities for our operations worldwide.

 Our revised YAP Guidelines that now cover all our product categories (including all RRPs), and broadened their scope to also include markets where our products are distributed through third parties.

 It is now also mandatory for all markets – unless there is a government ban in place – to provide retailers with point-of-sale materials with YAP messaging.
 To support their application, we rolled out new training for our Trade Marketing and Distribution employees, and strengthened governance procedures at Group level to ensure compliance.

 Our global approach requires all our operations in our markets, wherever possible, to:

-- support distributors in providing training and point-of-sale materials for use by retailers
+- Support distributors in providing training and point-of-sale materials for use by retailers; and

 The support we provide to our operations in our markets and to distributors includes training and point-of-sale materials for retailers to help them uphold minimum age laws.